Quantum (NASDAQ:QMCO) Updates Q4 2022 Earnings Guidance

-Quantum (NASDAQ:QMCO) issued an update on its fourth quarter 2022 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $-0.090-$-0.050 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.030.
+Quantum (NASDAQ:QMCO) updated its fourth quarter 2022 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $-0.090-$-0.050 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.030.
 The company issued revenue guidance of $87 million-$97 million, compared to the consensus revenue estimate of $104.57 million.

+Several research firms recently issued reports on QMCO.
+Zacks Investment Research lowered shares of Quantum from a hold rating to a sell rating in a research report on Wednesday, February 9th.
+Lake Street Capital dropped their target price on shares of Quantum from $9.00 to $6.00 in a research report on Thursday, February 10th.
+B. Riley cut shares of Quantum from a buy rating to a neutral rating and set a $4.00 target price for the company. in a research report on Thursday, February 10th.
+Finally, Oppenheimer cut shares of Quantum from an outperform rating to a market perform rating in a research report on Thursday, February 10th.

 Quantum Company Profile